 Top 5 Backwater Destinations in Kerala

 Placed in the South-Eastern part of India on the Malabar Coast, the state of Kerala lies in between the Arabian Sea in the West, the Western Ghats in the East.
-Backwater destinations in Kerala are one of the prime attraction of ‘god’s own country’.
+Backwater destinations in Kerala are one of the prime attractions of ‘god’s own country’.

-Peaceful ride along these palm fringed backwater destinations in Kerala with thrilling view of the sunset, lush paddy fields, the moon light and the gentle lapping of water as you meander along on a kettuvallams (the traditional rice barges which have now been tastefully converted into houseboats in Kerala) make it an experience of a lifetime.
+Peaceful ride along these palm-fringed backwater destinations in Kerala with thrilling view of the sunset, lush paddy fields, the moonlight and the gentle lapping of water as you meander along on a kettuvallams (the traditional rice barges which have now been tastefully converted into houseboats in Kerala) make it an experience of a lifetime.

-So here we go with the list of the top 5 backwater destinations in Kerala:
+Here is the list of the top 5 backwater destinations in Kerala:

 Alleppey also known as Alappuzha or the ‘Venice of the East’ is an attractive town in Kerala.
 It is one of the most significant tourist centers in the state because of the large network of inland canals.
 Many of the Kerala backwater cruises either start or end at this point and is known as the center of the coir industry.